eclipse-che/che-docs/src/main/_docs/setup/setup-glossary.md

 **Template**: A template is a packaged set of sample code that is launched in the workspace when a user creates a new project.
 Users can select from a template while using the user dashboard.
 Templates have both sample code and a default set of commands associated with them.
 Templates are loaded based upon the type of stack selected.
 You can add your own templates to the default Che distribution.

 **User**: Anyone interacting with the system.

+**Workspace Configuration**
+: A JSON object that defines the contents and structure of a workspace.
+A workspace configuration is used within a Factory Configuration to define the workspace to be generated.